Victorian Railways E type carriage: Guard's Vans

 The fleet was further expanded from 1923, with vans 26 to 32 built to the same design (numbers 26 & 27 were added to the Joint Stock fleet), as well as vans 33 to 37 built with an arched roof similar to the then-new W type carriage design, which were also fitted with four-wheel (two-axle), rather than six-wheel (three-axle) bogies.

 Between 1926 and 1928, vans 11 to 14 had one of their guards' compartments removed at one end to make way for two transversely mounted coffin chambers.
 The end door was sealed as a result, although the vestibule connection remained.

 In 1930, a collision at Seymour wrecked 15CE.
 A new van, also numbered 15CE, was built to the style of CE 33 to 37 instead of as the original 15CE.

 From 1936 the Joint Stock carriages were being repainted in a green, black, and yellow scheme, but this program had to be cut short account the world war.
 Carriages were spotted in bright red from 1943, including 3CE & 26CE in the late 1940s.

 The 1936 General Appendix specifies that CE type brake vans were absolutely banned from the Healesville line, but it does not specify why.

 In 1963 35CE was modified for standard gauge service.
-It was reclassed to 1VHE: (V) Victoria; (H) (NSW guards van code); (E) (E-car van), although in 1969 the van was restored to its former identity.
+It was reclassed to 1VHE: (V) Victoria; (H) (NSW guards van code); (E) (E-car van), although in 1969 the van was restored to its former identity and gauge.

-Vans 35 CE & 36 CE spent some time with Vinelander stencils.
+From the late 1970s vans 35CE, 36CE and 37CE were specifically rostered on the Vinelander service to Mildura, and at least two of them had stencils on the underframe sides indicating that rostering.
+By 1980 35CE and 37CE had been fitted with a desk in lieu of the raised observation seats at the canopy ends.
+However, in January 1980 the service was worked alternately between 10CE and 37CE.

 33CE was the only wooden vehicle to be painted in the VicRail orange 'Teacup' livery.

 18CE, owned by Victrack, is currently serviceable thanks to the efforts of Steamrail Victoria.
 31CE, also owned by Victrack, is currently under restoration by the Victorian Goldfields Railway.
 It is thought that both 13CE & 19CE were originally leased to Steamrail, but no record of either van has been seen since.

 5CE is preserved in Bright at a museum at the former railway station, one of only two South Australian Railways-built E cars to survive.
-The bodies of 7 & 16CE were noted at Drouin, 8CE at Hallam, 10 & 21CE at Officer, 20CE at Hanging Rock, 23CE at Beaconsfield, 24CE at Warrnambool, 33CE at Gembrook, and 36CE at Yea.
+The bodies of 7 & 16CE were noted at Drouin, 8CE at Narre Warren North, 10 & 21CE at Officer, The body of 11CE at Cassilis, 20CE at Hanging Rock, 23CE at Beaconsfield, 24CE at Warrnambool, 30CE near Neilborough, 33CE at Gembrook, and 36CE at Yea.